Admission to Colleges, Departments, and Special Programs (in addition to UTSA Admission)

 Honors College

 Admissions to the Honors College is on an invitation-only basis.
 Incoming new freshmen and transfer students are automatically considered for Honors College eligibility based on the student’s information at the time of application to UTSA.
 Current UTSA students are automatically considered for Honors College eligibility based on their cumulative GPA and completed credit hours as of the semester prior to invitation.
 Admission is competitive and contingent upon number of seats available for any given year.
-Admission information is posted at http://honors.utsa.edu/admissions/the-process.
+Admission information is posted on the Honors College webpage.

 Participation in the Honors College typically supplements, but does not replace, work in a major field.
 Credits earned in Honors College courses may be used to satisfy Core Curriculum requirements or specific degree requirements, when appropriate.
 Honors College advisors work with advisors in other colleges to assure that students meet all requirements of their major and Honors curriculum.